chrisgrieser/shimmering-focus/README.md

 ### Max View & Focus View
 - __Max View__ *(disabled by default)*: When the *left* sidebar is hidden, line length is extended to full length, and images & PDFs are expanded to full width.
 Readable line length and smaller images/PDFs are re-applied when the left sidebar is shown again.[^1] This is useful when dealing with big tables or many images.
 To enable *Max View* or adjust the size of images & PDFs, use the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/).
 - __Focus View__ *(disabled by default)*: Hiding the *left* side bar will also hide the *right* sidebar, with the right side bar staying hidden until the left one is shown again.
-This synergizes with *Max View*, but also works when Max View is disabled.
+This synergizes with *Max View*, but also works independently.
 To enable *Focus View*, use the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/).

-- *💡 Recommendation*: For both features, it is useful to set a hotkey for the built-in command `Toggle left sidebar`.
+💡  For both features, it is useful to set a hotkey for the built-in command `Toggle left sidebar`.

 <img src="https://user-images.githubusercontent.com/73286100/138562271-2f7d3589-d580-49e4-bea6-ca3e3004ab78.gif" alt="Promo Max View" width=60%>

 ### Image-related Features
 - Click & hold an image to zoom.
-- Alt-text is automatically used as image caption.
+- Alt-text is automatically used as image caption in Preview Mode.
-- Set a default Image Size with the Style Settings Plugin.
+- Set a default image size with the Style Settings Plugin.
-- You can also use [Max View](#max-view--focus-view) to toggle between small and big image sizes.
+- You can also use [Max View](#max-view--focus-view) to toggle between reduced and full image sizes.

 ### Multi-Color-Highlighting & Spoiler Syntax
 - Surround highlights with `*` or `**` for alternative highlight colors (`*==cyan==*` and `**==yellow==**`).